 MEMBERSHIPS AND PUBLIC SERVICE

 Professor Cadge is a member of the American Sociological Association (ASA), the American Academy of Religion (AAR), the Society for the Scientific Study of Religion (SSSR) and the Association of Professional Chaplains (APC).
 She is a founder and past-Chair of the Innovations in Chaplaincy and Spiritual Care Program Unit of the AAR.
 She is a previous chair of the Religion Section and the Committee on Professional Ethics of the American Sociological Association.
 She is a Consulting Editor of the American Journal of Sociology.

-On June 1, 2021, she started a three-year term as Dean of the Graduate School of Arts & Sciences at Brandeis University.
+At Brandeis University she serves as the Dean of the Graduate School of Arts & Sciences.
 She previously served as the Senior Associate Dean for Strategic Initiatives (2019-2021), the Social Science Division Head (2018-2021), and Chair of the Women’s, Gender & Sexuality Program (2013-2018) in the School of Arts & Sciences at Brandeis University.
 She was also a Faculty Representative to the Board of Trustees (2014-2019) and co-chair of the Faculty Governance Task Force (2017-2019) representing faculty across the university.